Everything you need to know about ATEX regulations

 • reduce the effects of the explosion so that workers are not at risk

-To do this, the employer is required:
+To do this, the employer is required to:

 • to carry out an explosion risk assessment

-• to guarantee security
+• to ensure security

 • to classify locations at risk of explosion

-• install the appropriate equipment
+• to install the appropriate equipment

 • to establish a document relating to explosion risks covering all these points and keep it up to date

-Electrical equipment must meet 3 requirements:
+Electrical equipment must meet 3 requirements :

 • Construction and installation must comply with the regulations and requirements for use in hazardous areas of the country concerned.

-• All electrical products must be installed in accordance with the manufacturer's instructions, and follow all constraints/limitations that the certification requires.
+• All electrical products must be installed in accordance with the manufacturer's instructions, and follow any constraints/limitations that the certification requires.
 (For example, if the product is certified as a component then the equipment to which it is attached may need to be tested and certified with that component in situ).

-• At the end of the installation, the inspection must be carried out by a competent body.
+• At the end of the installation, the inspection must be carried out by a competent body .

 Our services